douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * for - away, off
 * fora - distant
 * foresto - absence
-* forigi - to remove, to delete
+* forigi - to remove, to delete, to displace
 * forigo - removal
 * foriri - to leave, to go away, to depart
 * foriro - departure